harrisonlab/phytophthora_fragariae/BC-1_NOV-9_comparison.md

-#Create a cut-down vcf that only includes *P. fragariae* strains
+#Create a cut-down vcf that only includes BC-1 and NOV-9

 ```bash
 vcftools=/home/sobczm/bin/vcftools/bin